How to integrate Google Analytics MCP with CrewAI

 Introduction

 This guide walks you through connecting Google Analytics to CrewAI using the Composio tool router.
-By the end, you'll have a working Google Analytics agent that can show all google analytics accounts i manage, get detailed info for a specific account, list audiences for my ga4 property, create a custom data set combining metrics through natural language commands.
+By the end, you'll have a working Google Analytics agent that can show all google analytics accounts i manage, get detailed info for a specific account, list audiences for your ga4 property through natural language commands.

 This guide will help you understand how to give your CrewAI agent real control over a Google Analytics account through Composio's Google Analytics MCP server.